 Customer churn rate is the percentage of your customers or subscribers who cancel or don't renew their subscriptions during a given time period.

 Churn rate is a critically important metric for companieswhose customers pay on a recurring basis -- like SaaS or other subscription-based companies.
-Regardless of your monthly revenue, if your typical customer does not stick around long enough for you to at least recoup your average customer acquisition cost (CAC), you're in trouble.
+Regardless of your monthly revenue, if your typical customer doesn't stick around long enough for you to at least recoup your average customer acquisition cost (CAC), you're in trouble.

 How to Reduce Customer Churn

-1. Start customers off on the right foot.
+2. Start customers off on the right foot.

-2. Ask for feedback at key moments.
+4. Ask for feedback at key moments – and respond promptly.

-3. Communicate proactively with customers.
+5. Communicate proactively with customers.

-Build rapport and good faith with your customers by communicating with them proactively so they view you as a trusted partner.
+Build rapport with your customers by communicating with them proactively so they view you as a trusted partner.
 Periodically reach out with content you think they'll find interesting or helpful, connect and engage with them on social media, and reach out if issues or outages crop up on the product side so they know they can depend on you.